 JUUL has allegedly marketed their vape products to minors illegally.
 With a combination of e-mail and social media marketing, JUUL was clearly creating campaigns to reach out to younger smokers.
 Robert Jackler, who is the principal investigator at Stanford University School of Medicine program which studies the impact of tobacco advertising, has noted that JUUL Labs executives have boasted that they run “the most educated company, the most diligent, the most well-researched.”

 According to Jackler, one example of JUUL’s illegal marketing is when their website had a stealthy e-mail technique that is attached to their screening process.
 The website requested all visitors to input their birthday and the last four digits of their social security number.
 Those who weren’t old enough were denied access but were still added to JUUL’s e-mail list serve.
 Those rejected minors would then begin to receive promotional e-mail campaigns for new fruity flavors and a discounted starter kit rate of $49.99.

-For those who are unfamiliar with Influencer Marketing, it’s when a company pays an individual or a company to reach out to their followers and endorse a product or service.
-JUUL hired an advertising agency to identify social media influencers with at least 30,000 followers to “establish a network of creatives to leverage as loyalists” for its brand, according to an internal email at the ad agency.
+JUUL also hired an advertising agency to identify social media influencers with at least 30,000 followers to “establish a network of creatives to leverage as loyalists” for its brand, according to an internal email at the ad agency.
 Social media sites such as Facebook and Instagram don’t allow advertisements to be shown to minors but minors are allowed to follow social media influencers.